cloudfoundry-tutorials/cf4devs/site/content/application-basics/source-paths.md

 Cloud Foundry supports pushing zip files containing your app code.
 An app packaged as a zip file exists in the `zip-file` directory of the course materials.
 Let's push it, being sure to specify the path to the zip file.

+Be sure you are in the `zip-file` directory before pushing.

 > This app doesn't have a manifest with it so we'll need to specify some parameters via the CLI.

 ```